 The values in the form are as follows:

-Automatic or Manual.
-The automatice option will level the schedule with every task change.
-Manual is the recommended choice for this reason.
+Automatic or Manual: the automatice option will level the schedule with each task change.
+For greater leveling control, Manual leveling is recommended.

-Look for over-allocations on a: Dday by day is the default value.
-The program will try to make sure that all resources are not overbooked by even 1 minute during any day.
-Week by week allows some days to be higher and some days may be shorter but the total for the week will match the availability calendar.
+Look for overallocations on a: day by day is the default value.
+The program will attempt to make sure that all resources are not overbooked by even 1 minute during any day.
+Week by week allows some days to be longer and others may be shorter but the total hours for the week must match the availability calendar.
 Consider the length of the project when making this choice.
-Very short project will work better with the day by day option.
+Avery short project is better suited to the day by day option.

-Clear leveling values before leveling: Clear any leveling from other leveling attempts.
+Clear leveling values before leveling: Clears leveling from other leveling attempts.

 Entire project or range of dates: Start with the entire project.
 Smaller timeframes may be used for future leveling actions.